 |Forte||5 Yrs/60k miles||5 Yrs/100k miles||10 Yrs/100k miles||5 Yrs/60k miles|

 |Focus||3 Yrs/36k miles||5 Yrs/unlim. miles||5 Yrs/60k miles||5 Yrs/60k miles|

 Before you make your decision, you owe it to yourself to check out both the Ford Focus S and the Kia Forte LX.
-Stop by the Lawrence Kia dealership – one of our sales representatives will be pleased to arrange a test drive for you.
+Browse Kia Forte Models and reach out to one of our sales representatives to schedule a test drive.
 When you’ve driven both, we’re sure you’ll agree the performance and comfort of the Forte make it the better choice.